 After a night in our comfortable bed, we were ready to make the trip a bit further north to one of my favourite Vancouver Island destinations, Cowichan Bay.

-This is one of the two Slow Food destination in BC (Naramata is the other) and is has two specialty shops you should not miss – True Grain Breads and Hilary’s Cheese.
+This is one of the two Slow Food destinations in BC (Naramata is the other) and it has two specialty shops you should not miss – True Grain Breads and Hilary’s Cheese.

 We fantasized extensively about living island-life aboard one of the harbour’s floating homes, lost track of time and then had to grab a quick lunch before heading back to the ferry homeward bound.